 Workflow

-Control permissions of transition, locking, and generating custom notifications of an entity's status in Innoslate's Workflow.
+Control permissions of transition, locking, emails and generating custom notifications of an entity's status in Innoslate's Workflow.

 Innoslate’s workflow controls allow an entity’s status to be transitioned through a lifecycle.
-Workflow has the ability to control permissions of the transition, locking, and generating custom notifications.
+Workflow has the ability to control permissions of the transition, locking, and generating email notifications.

 Innoslate includes a standard requirement and issues workflow with every project.
 These default workflows are based on CMMI (Capability Maturity Model Integration) and are designed as a starting point.
 The default workflows can be changed to suit your project’s needs.